 • Are you looking for medication therapy or starting a new medication?

 If you answered yes to any of the above, an in-person appointment may benefit you more.
 Richard Miller, psychiatrist at Landmark Medical Center in Woonsocket, Rhode Island, explains that in-person appointments can better assess signs and symptoms of certain conditions, like substance use disorder, bipolar disorder, or schizophrenia, that may not be obvious in an online session. “[There are] lots of [signs] one can miss if they’re simply making a phone call or doing a Zoom session,” he says.
-In his practice, Miller shares that he prefers in-person first evaluations because they can be better suited to building a strong and comfortable rapport between the provider and patient.

 The psychiatrists we interviewed mentioned a few symptoms and conditions where in-person treatment can be more beneficial than online psychiatry alone.
 These included: